berndporr/logitech_wheel/remote_control/README.md

-# Robot remote control using fastDDS by a logitech steering wheel
+# Remote control using fastDDS

+FastDDS is a realtime protocol which broadcasts to your local ethernet network so you can for example remote control a robot via WIFI.
+There is no need to specify an IP address. fastDDS subscriber find automatically the publishers.

 ## Prereqisites